Kruthii02/live-task-share/README.md

 🧑‍💻 Author
 Kruthika K
-👩‍💻 Passionate about MERN stack and real-time applications 📫 LinkedIn | GitHub
+👩‍💻 Passionate about MERN stack and real-time applications 📫 LinkedIn :www.linkedin.com/in/kruthika-k-ba424a258

-*This project is a part of a hackathon run by [https://www.katomaran.com](https://www.katomaran.com)*
+*This project is a part of a hackathon run by Katomaran Technologies(https://www.katomaran.com)*